Haydar Amuli: Synthesis of Shi'ism and Sufism

 Early on Amuli was a supporter of Imamite Shi’ism.
 Similar to Sufism, Shi’ism involves the ideas of šarīʿa, ṭarīqa and ḥaqīqa.
 Amuli believed that every Shi’ite was "a believer put to the test", a central Sufi belief.
-One of Amuli's main ideas was that the Imams, who were believed to be endowed with mystical knowledge, were not just guides to the Shi’ite community but also to the Sufi community.
+One of Amuli's main ideas was that the Imams, who were believed to be endowed with mystical knowledge, were not just guides to the Shi’ite community, but also to the Sufi community.
 Amuli was both a critic of Shi’ites who limited their religion to a set of rules and equally critical of Sufis who denied certain principles that originated with the Imams.
+Corbin considers him most notable for splitting with Ibn Arabi in introducing a Hermetic worldview into his work, making it more compatible with overall Shi'i thought overall.

 Pure Monotheism

 Amuli also implemented and further explained the differences between pure monotheism and the inner aspect.
 Pure monotheism is constituted by the profession of faith and of the idea of the outward aspect of God's unity.
 The inner aspect involves the idea that nothing else exists except for God.
-Amuli metaphorically explained the idea of the inner and outward aspects as ink and the letters that are produced by that ink.
-The letters by themselves do not exist without the ink.
-Amuli meant that the physical world is only a manifestation of God's divine names.
+Amuli metaphorically explained the idea of the inner and outward aspects as ink and the letters that are produced by that ink: the letters by themselves do not exist without the ink, meaning that for him, the physical world is only a reflection of God's divine names.
+This mediated, more hermetic belief, is widely considered to be what later inspired Fazlallah Astarabadi in his Hurufism.

 The Seal of Walāya

-Another belief of Amuli related to the arrival of the twelfth Imam, Muhammad al-Mahdi.
+Another doctrine of Amuli related to the arrival of the twelfth Imam, Muhammad al-Mahdi.
 Amuli's idea of the twelfth Imam follows the ideas of previous scholars.
 Amuli specifically believed that ‘Ali was the seal of the universal walāya and Mohammadan walāya is, for Amuli, the Mahdī.
 These ideas differ from that of Ibn ‘Arabi in that al’Arabi believes that Jesus Christ was the seal of the universal walāya.